On the values of logarithmic residues along curves: Equisingular deformations of plane curves and the stratification by residues

 The following proposition gives the relation between $\mu$ and $\delta$:

 \begin{prop}[\cite{milnorsing}] We have the following relation:

-where $p$ is the number of irreducible components of $(D,0)$. \end{prop}
+where $p$ is the number of irreducible components of $D$. \end{prop}

-Let us assume that $F$ is an equisingular deformation of $f$ (i.e. for all $s\in S$, $\mu(F_s)=\mu(f)$).
-From the equisingularity Theorem for plane curves (see \cite[\S 3.7]{teissier}), it implies that a parametrization $\varphi$ of $(D,0)$ gives rise to a deformation $\varphi_s$ of the parametrization.
+\begin{de} Let $F$ be a deformation of $f$ with base space $S$.
+We say that $F$ is an equisingular deformation of $f$ if for all $s\in S$, $\mu(F_s)=\mu(f)$. \end{de}

+From the equisingularity Theorem for plane curves (see \cite[\S 3.7]{teissier}), for an equisingular deformation of a plane curve, a parametrization $\varphi$ of $D$ gives rise to a deformation $\varphi_s$ of the parametrization.
 We denote by $\val_{D_s}(g)$ the value of $g\in Q(\co_{D_s})$ along $D_s$.
 Another consequence of the equisingularity Theorem for plane curves is: